Wilaak/RadixRouter/README.md

 ### Cache

-When using Classic PHP modes, rebuilding the route tree for each request is going to slow down performance.
+When using Classic PHP modes (e.g not using `ReactPHP` or `AMPHP` etc), rebuilding the route tree for each request is going to slow down performance.
 To solve this we can cache the generated route tree.

 > **Note:**
 > Anonymous functions (closures) are **not supported** for route caching because they cannot be serialized.